front-end-intermediate/4-pet-finder/README.md

 export default NewPetModal;
 ```

-Add the form and state to NewPetModal:
+Add a form and state to NewPetModal:

 ```js
 import { useState } from "react";